OpenDSA/OpenDSA/RST/en/Binary/Huffman.rst

       \hline
       \end{array}

-The following slideshow illustrates part of the Huffman tree construction process for the eight letters of
+The following slideshow illustrates the Huffman tree construction process for the eight letters of
 Table :num:`Table #FreqExamp`. [#]_

 .. inlineav:: huffmanBuildCON ss
    :output: show

-Here is a complete visualization of building the Huffman tree.

-.. avembed:: AV/Development/HuffmanCoding.html ss

 Here is the implementation for Huffman tree nodes.